cwi-dis/igor/doc/overview.rst

 XML, JSON or plain text format.

-In addition to database access, the web server exposes internal functionality (for example to save the database), more general XPath expressions over the database.
+In addition to database access, the web server exposes internal functionality (for example to save the database) and more general XPath expressions over the database.
 It can also serve static content and template-based content (using the `Jinja2
 <http://jinja.pocoo.org/docs/2.10/>`_ template engine and data from the